carlmontanari/scrapli/README.md

 ## Handling Prompts

 In some cases you may need to run an "interactive" command on your device.
 The `send_interactive` method can be used to accomplish this.
-This method accepts a tuple containing the initial input (command) to send, the expected prompt after the initial send, the response to that prompt, and the final expected prompt -- basically telling scrapli when it is done with the interactive command.
+This method accepts a list containing the initial input (command) to send, the expected prompt after the initial send, the response to that prompt, and the final expected prompt -- basically telling scrapli when it is done with the interactive command.
 In the example below the expectation is that the current/base prompt
     is the final expected prompt, so we can simply call the `get_prompt` method to snag that directly off the router.